 foot diagram outlining medial plantar nerve

 The tibial nerve runs down the leg and passes behind the medial malleolus (the bony bump on the inside of the ankle).
-At this point, it travels through a confined passage known as the tarsal tunnel, along with tendons and blood vessels.
+At this point, it passes through a confined passage known as the tarsal tunnel, alongside tendons and blood vessels.
 The roof of the tennel comprises the flexor retinaculum.
 If the nerve becomes compressed within this tunnel, it leads to pain, tingling, and numbness in the foot – a condition known as tarsal tunnel syndrome.

 There are many causes of compression of the tibial nerve in the tarsal tunnel.
 Examples of compression within the tunnel include tendonitis, tenosynovitis, ganglia, and varicose veins.
 Whereas compression from outside the tunnel consists of trauma, excessive flattened foot and tightly fitting shoes.